ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    rocprofv3 --hip-trace --output-file %hostname%/%pid%_hip_api_trace.csv -- <application_path>

-The above command generates an ``%hostname%/%pid%_hip_api_trace.csv`` file.
+The preceding command generates an ``%hostname%/%pid%_hip_api_trace.csv`` file.

 Collection period
 +++++++++++++++++++

 The collection period is the time interval during which the profiling data is collected.
 You can specify the collection period using the ``--collection-period`` or ``-P`` option.
-Users can specify multiple configurations, each defined by a triplet in the format `start_delay:collection_time:repeat`.
+You can also specify multiple configurations, each defined by a triplet in the format ``start_delay:collection_time:repeat``.

 The triplet is defined as follows:

 - **Start delay time**: The time after which the profiling data collection starts.
-- **Collection time**: The time for which the profiling data is collected.
+- **Collection time**: The time period during which the profiling data is collected.
-- **Repeat**: Rate is the number of times the cycle is repeated. repeat of 0 indicates that the cycle will repeat indefinitely
+- **Repeat**: The number of times the cycle is repeated.
+A repeat value of 0 indicates that the cycle will repeat indefinitely.

 .. code-block:: shell

-   rocprofv3 --collection-period 5:1:0 --hip-trace -- <application_path>
+   rocprofv3 --collection-period 5:1:1 --hip-trace -- <application_path>

-The above command collects the profiling data for 1 seconds, starting after 5 seconds of the application starts, and this cycle will be repeated 1 time.
+The preceding command collects the profiling data for 1 second, starting 5 seconds after the application starts, and this cycle will be repeated once.

 The collection period can be specified in different units, such as seconds, milliseconds, microseconds, and nanoseconds.
-The default unit is `seconds`.
+The default unit is "seconds".
 You can change the unit using the ``--collection-period-unit`` option.

-The available units are:
+The available time units are:

 `--collection-period-unit`: `hour`, `min`, `sec`, `msec`, `usec`, `nsec`

+To specify the time unit as milliseconds, use:

 .. code-block:: shell

    rocprofv3 --collection-period 5:1:0 --collection-period-unit msec --hip-trace -- <application_path>

-The above command collects the profiling data for 1 milliseconds, starting after 5 milliseconds of the application starts, and this cycle will be repeated 1 time.

 Perfetto-specific options
 ++++++++++++++++++++++++++

-The following options are specific to Perfetto tracing and are used to control the behavior of the Perfetto data collection:
+The following options are specific to Perfetto tracing and are used to control the Perfetto data collection behavior:

-- **--perfetto-buffer-fill-policy {discard,ring_buffer}**: Policy for handling new records when perfetto has reached the buffer limit.
+- **--perfetto-buffer-fill-policy {discard,ring_buffer}**: Policy for handling new records when Perfetto reaches the buffer limit.

-  - **RING_BUFFER (default)**: The buffer behaves like a ring buffer and writes when full will wrap over and replace the oldest trace data in the buffer.
+  - **RING_BUFFER (default)**: The buffer behaves like a ring buffer.
+Once full, writes wrap over and replace the oldest trace data in the buffer.

   - **DISCARD**: The buffer stops accepting data once full.
 Further write attempts are dropped.

-- **--perfetto-buffer-size KB**: Size of buffer for perfetto output in KB. default: 1 GB.
+- **--perfetto-buffer-size KB**: The buffer size for Perfetto output in KB.
+Default: 1 GB.
 If set, stops the tracing session after N bytes have been written.
-Used to cap the size of the trace.
+Used to cap the trace size.

-- **--perfetto-backend {inprocess,system}**: Perfetto data collection backend. 'system' mode requires starting traced and perfetto daemons.By default Perfetto keeps the full trace buffer(s) in memory.
+- **--perfetto-backend {inprocess,system}**: Perfetto data collection backend. ``system`` mode requires starting traced and perfetto daemons.
+By default Perfetto keeps the full trace buffers in memory.

-- **--perfetto-shmem-size-hint KB**: Perfetto shared memory size hint in KB. default: 64 KB.
+- **--perfetto-shmem-size-hint KB**: Perfetto shared memory size hint in KB.
+Default: 64 KB.
 This option gives you control over shared memory buffer sizing.
-Thisoption can be tweaked to avoid data loses when data is produced at a higher rate.
+You can tweak this option to avoid data losses when data is produced at a higher rate.

 .. _output-file-fields: